Kieran McKenna: Ipswich Town

-Ipswich started their 2025–26 season poorly under McKenna, drawing three and losing two between games in the EFL Championship and a defeat to EFL League Two side Bromley in the EFL Cup.
-By August 2025, Ipswich had failed to win a game at Portman Road at 3pm in 532 days under McKenna, and had managed just nine wins since April 2024.
-McKenna oversaw a large overhaul of his squad, with only six players remaining in the squad from the teams that achieved back-to-back promotions, and also having lost key players such as Liam Delap and Omari Hutchinson to Premier League clubs in the summer.
-Former defender Luke Woolfenden claimed that the team selections under McKenna had become "political" which prompted his exit from the club after 12 years at the club.
+Ipswich were relegated from the Premier League after winning just four games under McKenna, with Ipswich having picked up their lowest ever points total in the top flight.
+McKenna's 10.5% win rate is among the lowest recorded by any manager in Premier League history.
+McKenna oversaw a large overhaul of his squad following relegation, with only six players remaining in the squad from the teams that achieved back-to-back promotions, and also having lost key players such as Liam Delap and Omari Hutchinson to Premier League clubs in the summer.
+Also among the departures was defender Luke Woolfenden, who claimed that the team selections under McKenna had become "political" following his departure after 12 years at the club.